 If a complaint has completed the school's process and the complainant remains dissatisfied, they have the right to refer their complaint to the Secretary of State using the online form or in writing to:

 Ministerial and Public Communications Division

 Department for Education

 Piccadilly Gate

 Store Street

 Manchester

 M1 2WD

-There are exceptional circumstances to the provisions outlined in section 5.
-These are outlined in section 9 of this policy.
+There are exceptional circumstances to when the complaints procedure applies.
+These are outlined in the 'Exceptional circumstances' section of this policy.